insight-platform/Savant/docs/source/savant_101/10_adapters.rst

 Data-Center Patterns
 ^^^^^^^^^^^^^^^^^^^^

 Data-center patterns are used to reliably process video streams with increased latency in situations when the pipeline is overwhelmed with data.
-Typical ZeroMQ socket pairs used in data-center patterns are ``DEALER/ROUTER`` (default recommended) or ``REQ/REP``.
+Typical ZeroMQ socket pairs used in data-center patterns are ``DEALER/ROUTER`` (recommended) or ``REQ/REP``.

 These pairs implement backpressure causing processing to be delayed when thresholds are reached.

 .. image:: ../_static/img/10_adapters_dc_patterns.png